 Specialist services for grief

 There is a range of specialist grief support services available.
-For example, if you have experienced the death of a child or baby, assistance is available from Red Nose (previously SIDS and Kids) or SANDS (Stillbirth and Neonatal Death Support).
+For example, if you have experienced the death of a child or baby, assistance is available from Red Nose Grief and Loss.

 There are also grief support groups for families of people who have taken their own life, victims of homicide and people experiencing trauma as a result of road accidents.
 Sometimes specialist services are established in response to a particular traumatic event or disaster such as a bushfire or flood.